IgniteUI/igniteui-docfx/en/components/toggle.md

     </button>
 </div>

-***Note***: We have set `closeOnOutsideClick` to `false`.
-If we set this property to `true` it will not work with `toggle` method.
-In this case if toggle element is shown and toggle button gets clicked next events will happen.
-First `ixfToggleDirective` will try to close the element as it detect click outside the element.
-On second place click event will reach the button and it will call `toggle` method.
-As close animation has just started `toggle` method will try to open the toggle.
-As a result element will remain visible.
-To resolve this either set `closeOnOutsideClick` to `false`, or use `igxToggleActionDirective` as described bellow.
+***Note***: We have set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `false`.
+We do so because it will not work with toggle button.
+If we set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `true` the events will happen in this order:
+1. Click on toggle button will show the toggle element;
+2. Click on toggle button, with toggle element shown, will:
+- fire close on outside click.
+This will try to close the toggle element;
+- fire click on the toggle button.
+This will try to open the toggle element;

+As a result toggle element will not close.
+To solve this behavior you may:
+- set the button as [`target`]({environment:angularApiUrl}/interfaces/positionsettings.html#target).
+Then set [`excludePositionTarget`]({environment:angularApiUrl}/interfaces/overlaysettings.html#excludePositionTarget) to true;
+- set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `false` as in the sample above;
+- use [`IgxToggleActionDirective`]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) as described bellow;

 ### Automatic toggle actions